 C516 Health Sciences

-Pathology is the study of disease; its causes, mechanisms, and effects on the body.
-Pathology is both a basic biological science and a specialty of medicine.
+Pathology, the study of disease: its causes, mechanisms, and effects on the body, is both a basic biological science and a specialty of medicine.
 As a medical specialty, practiced by MDs, it includes the laboratory evaluation of organs, tissues, and fluids to assist other physicians in reaching a diagnosis.
 As a basic science, practiced by PhDs, pathology focuses on the experimental investigation of the molecular processes of disease, using techniques of cell and organ culture, biochemistry, molecular biology, and genetics.

-The Department of Pathology offers graduate training in experimental pathology, with an emphasis on the cellular and molecular biological basis of disease, leading to the Doctor of Philosophy degree in cellular and molecular pathology.
-The primary goal of the graduate program is to train individuals for careers as practicing scientists in biomedical research, investigating basic disease mechanisms.
-Emphasis is on development of skills in hypothesis generation and testing, including the design, accomplishment, and critical interpretation of experiments.
-Experimental pathology uses the full range of biomedical research techniques (including biochemistry, molecular biology, cell biology, animal modeling) to attempt to elucidate the mechanisms underlying human disease.
-Graduates of the program usually continue research careers at biotechnology companies or universities/research institutes.
+The department offers graduate training in experimental pathology, with emphasis on the cellular and molecular biological basis of disease.
+The program trains individuals for careers as practicing scientists in biomedical research, investigating basic disease mechanisms.
+Emphasis is on developing skills in hypothesis generation and testing, including the design, accomplishment, and critical interpretation of experiments.
+Experimental pathology uses the full range of biomedical research techniques (including biochemistry, molecular biology, cell biology, animal modeling) to elucidate the mechanisms underlying human disease.
+Graduates usually continue research careers at biotechnology companies or universities/research institutes.

 Graduate Program Adviser

 Undergraduate courses in the sciences.
 Acceptable scores on the GRE, including advanced biology or chemistry.
 Some experience in a research laboratory strongly recommended.
 Those wishing to matriculate toward both the MD and PhD degrees must gain admission to both the Graduate School and the School of Medicine.